Alexei Shchusev: Disgrace and recovery (1937–1938)

 On 30 August 1937, at the peak of the Great Purge, Pravda published an exposé by Savelyev and Stapran accusing Shchusev of plagiarism, dishonesty, "counter-revolutionary mindset", and "harbouring the enemies of the state".
 Within a week, the smear campaign escalated into a public mobbing.
 New accusations ranged from "anti-soviet physiognomy" to having had contacts with the executed Mikhail Tukhachevsky, and multiple counts of intentional wrecking.
 Karo Alabyan, the leader of the Stalinist Union of Soviet Architects, arranged a "unanimous indignation" by its Moscow cell, and expelled Shchusev from the Union.
 Dmitry Chechulin, Shchusev's trusted deputy at the workshop, joined the "purge frenzy", along with many of his former associates.
 By the end of September, Shchusev had been dismissed from all his managerial positions; his chair of the 2nd State Workshop passed to Chechulin.
 The new boss immediately fired those who sympathized with Shchusev, and distributed his ongoing projects to other assistants.
 Very few people, notably Eugene Lanceray and Viktor Vesnin, dared to defend Shchusev in public.
 The magazines released in October reviewed Shchusev's IMEL building favorably but did not mention the architect's name.

 According to Hugh Hudson and Karl Schlögel, the attack on Shchusev was orchestrated by Alabyan in an attempt to subdue independent professionals who stood in the way of the Union of Soviet Architects.
 The campaign killed lesser known urbanists Solomon Lisagor and Mikhail Okhitovich; but, according to Schlögel, its true target was the older generation of established architects, such as Shchusev.
 Mark Meerovich agrees with the motive, but does not name Alabyan, or any particular person.
 According to Dmitry Chmelnizki, neither the people behind the attack, nor their motives can be established with any certainty.
 One possible pretext, mentioned in Nikita Khrushchev's memoirs, was Shchusev's public compassion for the recently executed Iona Yakir.
-(Note: Yakir, like Shchusev, was born and raised in Chișinău.
+(Note: Yakir, like Shchusev, was born and raised in Kishinev.
 Shchusev was well familiar with Yakir's uncle, a respected local physician.)
 Khrushchev wrote that "all this was reported to Stalin, but Stalin restrained himself and made no move against Shchusev".
 Alternatively, the persecution could have been provoked by Shchusev's conflict with Vyacheslav Molotov in June 1937.